Manny27nyc/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_domains/dissociating_a_domain.md

 After the dissociation:

 * The domain is returned to the Owned state.
-* All users on the associated domain will revert to using the Amplify Platform for authentication.
+* All users on the associated domain will revert to using the {{% variables/platform_prod_name %}} for authentication.

 If the organization administrator wants to associate the domain again, they must follow the same process to confirm the association to the same or a different IdP.